thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    Run the script with `--help` to see how to run the full pipeline with more papers and other selection strategies.

-   For more control, you can also run each script individually:
+   For more control, you can also run each script individually, in the following order:

    ```sh
    raspberry-paper-profiler